The Kingdom (2024 Philippine film)

-The Kingdom is a 2024 Philippine action adventure film directed by Michael Tuviera from a story he co-wrote with Michelle Ngu-Nario, who solely adapted it into a screenplay.
+The Kingdom is a 2024 Philippine action adventure alternate history film directed by Michael Tuviera from a story he co-wrote with Michelle Ngu-Nario, who solely adapted it into a screenplay.
 The film includes an ensemble cast featuring Vic Sotto, Piolo Pascual, Cristine Reyes, Sue Ramirez, and Sid Lucero.
 The film is set in an alternate timeline where the Philippines was never colonized by Western powers and is a monarchy called Kalayaan.

 Produced by APT Entertainment, MQuest Ventures, and MZet Television Productions, it was part of the first batch of the 50th Metro Manila Film Festival (MMFF).
 The Kingdom won the Best Production Design and the Best Visual Effects award in the 50th MMFF.

 Plot

 Makisig is the widowed king of Kalayaan, an uncolonized version of the Philippines in 2024.
 (Note: Set in the "present day" as per director Tuviera.
 The islands were never colonized by the Spanish Empire, never a territory of the United States, or occupied by Japan in World War II.)
 As he prepares to abdicate, Makisig is unsure which among his children to make heir apparent: Bagwis, his short-tempered and politically inept son, or his eldest daughter Matimyas, whom he had groomed to be his successor before she eloped with the son of a political rival.

 A third child, Lualhati, is married off to a prince of Thailand in a diplomatic manoeuvre.
 On her way to the wedding, she is abducted by gunmen who shoot her sister, Matimyas.
 At a stopover, Sulo, a social outcast banished for a crime committed by his late father, notices Lualhati inside her kidnappers' truck, and he rescues her.
 Both hide in the hut of Sulo's former girlfriend, Rosa.
 The next day, the kidnappers attack the hut but are fended off by Rosa and Sulo.
 As Sulo and Lualhati flee, Rosa and her son Kiko are killed by a gunman who reports back to Matimyas, revealing her as the mastermind of Lualhati's kidnapping.

-Wigan, the leader of the secessionist group Tiwalag, says he is holding Lualhati captive and demands grant independence to the north of the kingdom in exchange for her release.
+Wigan, the leader of the secessionist group Tiwalag, says he is holding Lualhati captive and demands independence for the north of the kingdom in exchange for her release.
 Silay, the nation’s chief babaylan, warns Makisig of betrayal by his children.
 Makisig initially suspects his son Bagwis, but allows him to negotiate with Wigan in the latter's base.
 Bagwis makes concessions to Wigan in exchange for a bracelet from Lualhati, prompting a surprise appearance by Makisig.
 However, both Makisig and Bagwis realize the bracelet is fake, leading to a battle between national and Tiwalag forces, with Wigan fatally stabbing Bagwis.
 Enraged, Makisig kills Wigan and orders the army to massacre Wigan's rebels.